HomeArticle

 01 Choice: A Difficult but Right Path

-In September 2025, when TCL's X11L SQD - Mini LED flagship TV was unveiled, many engineers in the audience might have thought of the difficult decision made eight years ago.
+In September 2025, when the TCL X11L SQD - Mini LED flagship TV was unveiled, many engineers in the audience might have recalled the difficult decision made eight years ago.

-In 2017, within TCL's Pan - Smart Screen R & D Center, the debate about the future ten - year route never stopped.
+In 2017, within the TCL Pan - Smart Screen R & D Center, the debate over the route for the next decade never stopped.

 Pushing open the door of the meeting room, one would often see such a scene: